Skip To Main Content

 Key Takeaway

-While you don’t have as much interrupted time as you do in the summer months to complete larger projects, these are some smaller projects that can make a huge impact!
-So, if you are working, make the most of your quieter time and tackle, one, two or a few of these great projects — and don't forget to give yourself a little T.L.C. too.
+These smaller projects can make a huge impact!
+So, if you are working, make the most of your quieter time and tackle one, two, or a few of these great projects — and don't forget to give yourself a little T.L.C., too.

 ABOUT THE AUTHOR